Making a gelatin egg is easy, only requires two ingredients, and replaces eggs in your favorite cookie, cake, or brownie recipes, one to one.

 The general egg-free replacements are ground flax, ground chia, banana, or applesauce.
 But, have you ever replaced an egg in your favorite cake, cookie, or brownie recipe with… a gelatin egg?
 I’m showing you how to make it in today’s video!

-Here is a couple of my favorite keto recipes where I have removed the eggs and used gelatin eggs instead:
+Here are a few of my favorite keto recipes where I have removed the eggs and used gelatin eggs instead:

 - Flourless Chocolate Chai Mug Cake